-- 51. However, sometimes a s 17B notice will be issued without a prior request for the information.
-For example, this may occur where the: - taxpayer has previously been uncooperative, which may include having failed to provide information when required (for example, failing to file a return) or requested by the Commissioner (for example, where the Commissioner asks for information without issuing a s 17B notice); - taxpayer's advisor has previously been uncooperative, including in respect of matters unrelated to the taxpayer; - Commissioner considers a risk of non-compliance may exist; for example, from a delay in requiring the information to be provided; - Commissioner considers there may be prejudice to the maintenance of the law; or - taxpayer has already been non-compliant with their tax obligations; for example, the Commissioner may issue s 17B notices on banks or other persons where a taxpayer has outstanding tax debt or outstanding returns.
+- 51. The Commissioner will often request information without relying on s 17B.
+Unlike a 17B demand, the Commissioner considers it is voluntary for a person to provide information in response to such a request.
+As the request is voluntary, not providing the information does not give rise to statutory consequences under the TAA (eg, it is not an offence).
+Generally, the Commissioner will make one of these requests (where the response is voluntary) before issuing a s 17B notice. - 52.
+However, sometimes a s 17B notice will be issued without a prior request for the information.
+For example, this may occur where the: - taxpayer has previously been uncooperative, which may include having failed to provide information when required (eg, failing to file a return) or requested by the Commissioner (eg, where the Commissioner asks for information without issuing a s 17B notice); - Commissioner considers a risk of non-compliance may exist; for example, from a delay in requiring the information to be provided; - Commissioner considers there may be prejudice to the maintenance of the law; or - taxpayer has already been non-compliant with their tax obligations; for example, the Commissioner may issue s 17B notices on banks or other persons where a taxpayer has outstanding tax debt or outstanding returns.